Integrable mappings for noncommuting objects: Darboux-Toda mapping in the two-dimensional superspace

-Here we will get the hierarchy of solutions of the symmetry equation (\ref{35}).
-For this we will use the same general method as in the previous section.
-But there is an interesting and in some sense important difference.
-As we will see bellow, partial solutions of (\ref{35}) can be found only at even steps, when unknown operators are Bosonic--like variables, whereas at odd steps they are Fermionic--like.
+Here we construct a hierarchy of integrable systems invariant under the mapping (\ref{31}).
+The technique of solving the symmetry equations (\ref{35}) is essentially the same as in the previous section.
+However, there is an interesting difference -- solutions of these equations now obtain only at even steps, when unknown functions are bosonic.